slack-samples/deno-triage-bot/README.md

 Here is the list of workflows for Triage Bot and steps to create them:

-- **Triagebot Help**: Post a private help message in the current channel Run the following command to enable this workflow:
+- **Triagebot Help**: Post a private help message in the current channel.

 ```zsh
 $ slack trigger create --trigger-def triggers/help_shortcut_trigger.ts
 ```

-- **Triage**: Post a private triage report for the current channel Run the following command to enable this workflow
+- **Triage**: Post a private triage report for the current channel.

 ```zsh
 $ slack trigger create --trigger-def triggers/private_report_shortcut_trigger.ts
 ```

-- **Triage Publish**: Post a public triage report for the current channel Run the following command to enable this workflow
+- **Triage Publish**: Post a public triage report for the current channel.

 ```zsh
 $ slack trigger create --trigger-def triggers/public_report_shortcut_trigger.ts
 ```

-- **Manage Triagebot Configuration**: Enter details to manage channel configuration for scheduled posts and lookback days for triage requests

-To get scheduled posts working, you need to first create `private_report_webhook_trigger` and add the webhook url to your app's datastores.
+- **Manage Triagebot Configuration**: Manage channel configuration for scheduled posts and lookback days for triage requests.
+To get scheduled posts working, you need to first create `private_report_webhook_trigger` and add the webhook url to the `webhook` datastore.

 1. create the `private_report_webhook_trigger` trigger